- To build national pride

 There are two parts to the contest at the Post level-

-- The contestants must deliver their prepared oration (no note cards are allowed) to the judges and audience.
-The oration must be between 8-10 minutes.
-All contestants complete part one.
+- Part one – the contestants must deliver their prepared speech (no note cards are allowed) to the judges and audience.
+The speech must be between 8-10 minutes.

-- Five minutes before the start of the assigned topic discourse, one at a time, the contestant receives a note card with an assigned subject.
+- Part two – five minutes before the start of the assigned topic discourse, one at a time, the contestant receives a note card with an assigned subject.
 No outside information such as cellphone or the internet can be used.
 They have 5 minutes to prepare for the assigned oration, which must be between 3-5 minutes.

-All contestants must give their prepared oration and the assigned topic discourse to receive the scholarship monies.
+All contestants must give their prepared speech and the assigned topic discourse to receive the scholarship monies.

 Post winners move to Area competitions, then to the Department Oratorical finals and on to the National High School Oratorical Contest.
 Scholarships are awarded to three finalists, 1st place receives $ 25,000, second gets $22,500 and 3rd takes home $ 20,000.